DaveParillo/intermediate-cpp/_sources/beginnings/vim.rst

    Both vim and emacs are included on the Mesa server.
    If you have already downloaded ``git``, then you also have vim.
-   Git provides a subset of the Gnu/linux utilities, including vim.
+   Git provides a subset of the Gnu/linux utilities, including vim and ssh, but not make or g++.